-KnowBe4 provides several built-in training notifications that you can use when you enroll your users into training.
-If you’d like, you can customize these built-in notifications, modify our blank templates, or create your own notifications.
+KnowBe4 provides several built-in training notifications that you can use when you enroll your users in training.
+You can customize these built-in notifications, modify our blank templates, or create your own notifications.
 To learn how to do this, review the steps below or check out our Customizing Training Notifications video.

 You can also create your own training notification templates by clicking the + New Training Notification Template button in the top-right corner of the My Templates subtab.